TUM-I5/MolSim/submission/week2/README.md

     .
 ```
 - From now on all the forces are in the formation of Lennard-Jones potential.
 To still keep the force from last worksheet workable, we maintain the simple gravitation calculation.
 To do this we create an interface `ForceCalculation` under `utils`, which transmits two functions `forceSimpleGravitational` and `forceLennJonesPotentialFunction`(which requires `sigma` and `epsilon` as parameters).
 Different force calculation methods can be switched with `forceType` `LennJones` and `simple`.
-- To initialize the velocity of the particles, we used the `MaxwellBoltzmannDistribution` under `utils`.
-This function provides random velocities based on the Brownian Motion average velocity, which will be summed with the initial velocity.
+- To initialize the velocity of the particles, we are using the `MaxwellBoltzmannDistribution` under `utils`.
+This gives us a random velocity vector based on the given dimension and Brownian Motion average velocity, which will be summed with the initial velocity of the cuboid.
 - We implement the `CuboidGeneration` Class under `inputHandling`.
 It receives the data input from the filereader, generates corresponding cuboids and pass the particles to particleContainer which then allows the calculation of forces between particle pairs.

 ### Simulation